Synthetic data versus data masking

 You can’t use copies of production databases in a non production environment.

-Coping with GDPR in Software Quality
+Coping with data protection legislation in Software Quality

-So how can we cope with these privacy regulations and the quality of our software?
+So how can we cope with these privacy rules and regulations and the quality of our software?
 Well, there are only two real options left with the privacy regulations in the back of our minds:

+Or a combination of these two.
 We don’t see any other possibility right now that can help you going to production with the highest possible software quality.
 So if you’re dealing with privacy regulations you should think about using one of these strategies or technologies.
 But what are the pros and cons of these technologies?

-The pro’s of synthetic test data
+The pros of synthetic test data

 - Using less data